Phone: 303-492-8099

 Biography:

-Dr. King is Head of the Atmosphere Discipline Group of the MODIS science team on Terra and Aqua.
-As a team member, he is responsible for 5 science algorithms being run routinely to process MODIS data: (i) cloud optical properties component of the MODIS cloud product, a level-2 algorithm for determining cloud optical thickness and effective particle radius of both liquid water and ice clouds, and level-3 combined atmosphere products at 1° x 1° latitude/longitude resolution, averaged over (ii) a day, (iii) eight days (half of the orbital repeat cycle of MODIS), and (iv) a month, and (v) a joint atmosphere level-2 product with the most important atmosphere properties sampled every 5-10 km to reduce the size of this data product for ease of use globally.
+He was Team Leader of the MODIS science team on Terra and Aqua from 2009 to 2022.
+As a team member, he also led the development of 5 science algorithms being run routinely to process MODIS data: (i) cloud optical properties component of the MODIS cloud product, a level-2 algorithm for determining cloud optical thickness and effective particle radius of both liquid water and ice clouds, and level-3 combined atmosphere products at 1° x 1° latitude/longitude resolution, averaged over (ii) a day, (iii) eight days, and (iv) a month, and (v) a joint atmosphere level-2 product with the most important atmosphere properties sampled every 5-10 km to reduce the size of this data product for ease of use globally.